 - Talk to your teens about the divorce as chances are they suspect problems in the family;

 - Keep your children actively involved in custody decisions;

 - Be alert for at risk behaviors, especially alcohol and drugs;

 - Watch for changes in their school performance; and

 - Seek help if necessary from a professional counselor.

 What type of custody should I be thinking about considering the fact that my spouse will be moving in and out of the U.S. every few years?
 Should I go for sole custody or would the kids benefit more from joint custody?
-There are such great private schools overseas, the special education allowance is adequate (they have a better chance of getting into college, I hear, if they apply from overseas) and yet, I would probably be able to devote more time and attention to them.
-I know I would miss them terribly, but I am trying to keep their best interests in min
+There are such great private schools overseas, the special education allowance is adequate and yet, I would probably be able to devote more time and attention to them.
+I know I would miss them terribly, but I am trying to keep their best interests in mind.